TUC-ProAut/libmix4sam/readme.md

 <img align="right" height="300px" src="doc/img/promo_padding.png">

 libMix4SAM is extending the functionality of GTSAM [1].
-It provides factors and noise models to implement robust state estimation using gaussian mixture distributions.
+It provides factors and noise models to implement robust state estimation using Gaussian mixture distributions.

 Further information can be found in the corresponding paper, see section "Citation", and our [project's landing page](https://mytuc.org/mix).